 Prior research has pointed out that children’s protoquantitative schema of “part-whole” is the key to learning inverse relations (Piaget, 1952; Resnick, 1992).
 This type of schema may have enabled children to informally understand inverse relations even when they lacked the knowledge to manipulate numbers (Gilmore & Spelke, 2008).
 Canobi (2005) viewed the sophistication of children’s understanding of the part-whole relation as an indicator of students’ conceptual understanding of addition and subtraction knowledge.
 According to this researcher, children who can compute addition and subtraction in a precise manner, when lacking an understanding of the part-whole relation, only possessed a procedural knowledge.
 International studies also reported that high-achieving textbooks arranged the part-whole topic before formally teaching inverse relations (e.g., Ding, 2012; Zhou & Peverly, 2005).
 For instance, the Chinese textbooks expected students to first learn number composing and decomposing (e.g., 3 and 5 are composed to 8; 8 can be decomposed by 3 and 5), which demanded an understanding of part-whole relationships.
 With this part-whole understanding, students were then expected to learn addition and subtraction as well as the relationships between them (3 + 5 = 8; 5 + 3 = 5; 8 – 3 = 5, 8 – 5 = 3).
 As such, attention to bridging factors like the part-whole schema may lead to the identification of paths to developing elementary students’ understanding of inverse relationships.
+Children’s part-whole schema in existing classrooms, however, remains largely unknown.

 Students’ inverse understanding is not an all-or-nothing phenomenon, first due to the cognitive developmental factor.
 Theoretically, students should gain more understanding as grade levels increase; however, empirical studies do not necessarily support this prediction.
 For example, Canobi (2005) found that as grade level increases, students’ computation accuracy improves; yet, their conceptual understanding of the part-whole relationship did not necessarily increase.
 The research explained that the improved computation accuracy is likely due to the repeated practice overtime.
 However, if the conceptual underpinning was not addressed at the beginning, students’ understanding may not necessarily improve automatically.